Kelechi-Okorie/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 File 10-love_exponent_breadh - Script that displays the result of BREATH to the power LOVE File 11-binary_to_decimal - Script that converts a number from base 2 to base 10File 12-combinations - Script that prints all possible combinations of 2 loower case letters , except oo
-File 13-combinations - Script that prints a number NUM with 2 decimal places, followed by a new line File 10-decimal_to_hexadecimal - Script that converts a number from decimal to hexadecimal
+File 13-combinations - Script that prints a number NUM with 2 decimal places, followed by a new line File 100-decimal_to_hexadecimal - Script that converts a number from decimal to hexadecimal File 101-rot13 - Script that encodes and decodes ASCII texts using the rot13 encryption